gradle/gradle-build-action/README.md

 ### Gradle command-line arguments

-The `arguments` input can used to pass arbitrary arguments to the `gradle` command line.
+The `arguments` input can be used to pass arbitrary arguments to the `gradle` command line.
 Arguments can be supplied in a single line, or as a multi-line input.

 Here are some valid examples: